acarecor/meet/README.md

 As a user, I should be able to to show/hide event details so that I can see more/less information about an event.

 Scenario 1: An event element is collapsed by default.
-*	Given the user has selected a city, to know what events are nearby
+*	Given the user has open the App,
-*	When he has received a list of events as a reply,
+*	When the user can see a list of events,
 *	Then the details of each event are collapsed by default.

 Scenario 2: User can expand an event to see details.